1. Company Valuation Experts

 Both parties have to agree on the price and by hiring an expert company valuer you can ensure that you are getting the best price whether buying or selling.
-In addition, proper valuation of a company is also important for tax reasons, and Company Valuation Experts will often work in tandem with other roles in your M&A team, such as M&A Accountants and Lawyers.
+In addition, proper valuation of a company is also important for tax reasons, and Company Valuation Experts will often work in tandem with other roles in your M&A team, such as M&A Accountants, external M&A advisors, and Lawyers.

 During an M&A deal specialist M&A accountants assist in translating multivarious business assets into a financial model that makes sense for both the acquiring and selling parties.

 This often involves different types of accounting, from push-down accounting (assets and liabilities are calculated to reflect the purchase cost rather than historical costs) to equity accounting (working out the difference between liabilities and assets).